nodejs/node/BUILDING.md

 #### OpenSSL asm support

-OpenSSL-1.1.0 requires the following assembler version for use of asm support on x86_64 and ia32.
+OpenSSL-1.1.1 requires the following assembler version for use of asm support on x86_64 and ia32.

+For use of AVX-512,

+* gas (GNU assembler) version 2.26 or higher
+* nasm version 2.11.8 or higher in Windows

+Note that AVX-512 is disabled for Skylake-X by OpenSSL-1.1.1.

+For use of AVX2,

 * gas (GNU assembler) version 2.23 or higher
 * Xcode version 5.0 or higher
 * llvm version 3.3 or higher
 * nasm version 2.10 or higher in Windows

+Please refer to
+ https://www.openssl.org/docs/man1.1.1/man3/OPENSSL_ia32cap.html for details.

  If compiling without one of the above, use `configure` with the `--openssl-no-asm` flag.
 Otherwise, `configure` will fail.

-The forthcoming OpenSSL-1.1.1 will have different requirements.
-Please refer to https://www.openssl.org/docs/man1.1.1/man3/OPENSSL_ia32cap.html for details.

 ## Building Node.js on supported platforms